Update (June 9, 2020): Updated post to reflect sandbox availability.

 - Soft decline: 915201 - Failed to refund transaction.
 Please try again at a later time.

-These changes will be available in the Braintree sandbox in the coming weeks.
-Once available, we recommend testing refund declines so that you can prepare for the spring launch of refund authorizations.
+These changes are currently available in the Braintree sandbox.
+We recommend testing refund declines so that you can prepare for the upcoming launch of refund authorizations.